scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Breakfast sandwich, soylent, then waited for a half hour in line to get some KFC since I hadn't had it in so long.
 Totally worth it.

+### Day 458

+Had some nachos today for uh... mid-lunch and dinner and that was all.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/